www.stalkvictims.info - weapons page

 A wounded assailant can kill you.
 Never use deadly force unless justified in killing an assailant.

-8. Your defence weapon should be legally owned and carried.
+8. Your defense weapon should be legally owned and carried.

 An illegally owned or carried gun can indicate a reckless disregard for the law.